The Cut Equation: Discussion and Outlook

 Relatedly, recent work has shown that the description of scattering amplitudes in terms of curves on surfaces allows us to define and calculate ``canonical'' loop integrands that manifest important properties of the amplitude, such as the Adler zero for the NLSM.
 These integrands can be naturally extracted from deformations of the $\mathrm{Tr}(\phi^3)$ integrand --- which itself can been calculated by means of surface recursion.
 It remains to be seen whether these ``perfect'' integrands can also be efficiently calculated using the cut equation by choosing suitable boundary conditions.
-We will this question to future work.
+We will leave this question to future work.

 Finally, the way in which the \emph{stringy surface functions} generalize matrix model correlators is particularly fascinating.
 Matrix models have been studied for decades in contexts ranging from statistical mechanics to the earliest avatars of holography in string theory and quantum gravity.
 So it is a pressing question to understand the physical interpretation of the stringy surface functions, which are a double-generalization of matrix models to finite values of $\alpha^\prime$ and general kinematic $X_C$ variables.
 In this paper we have turned off $\alpha^\prime$, but considered the case of general $X_C$.
 A first obvious step to understanding these objects is to think about the opposite extreme, keeping all $X_C$'s equal but turning on $\alpha^\prime$, defining a ``stringy" extension matrix models.
 The $\alpha'$ expansions of these new functions have interesting connections to number theory.
-In particular, they interpolate between Weil-Petersson volumes \cite{mirzakhani2007}, on the one hand, and multiple zeta values \cite{brown2010periods}, on the other.
+In particular, they connect Weil-Petersson volumes \cite{mirzakhani2007} to the rich structure of multiple zeta values appearing in perturbative string amplitudes \cite{brown2010periods}.

 This deserves to be studied in much greater depth.
 Is there a physical interpretation of these functions?
 And what is the finite $\alpha^\prime$ generalization of the cut equation?

 \paragraph{Acknowledgements.} The work of N.A.H., H.F. and G.S. is supported by the DOE (Grant No. DE-SC0009988), further support was made possible by the Carl B. Feinberg cross-disciplinary program in innovation at the IAS.
 N.A.H. and H.F. are also supported by the European Union (ERC, UNIVERSE PLUS, 101118787).
 N.A.H. is further supported by the Simons Collaboration on Celestial Holography.
 HF is also supported by the Sivian Fund.
 The work of G.S. is part of the PositiveWorld project funded by the European Union’s Horizon 2023 research and innovation programme under the Marie Skłodowska-Curie grant agreement 101151760.
 Views and opinions of the authors expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.